curl/curl/ESNI.md

 Limitations:
 -   Book-keeping (symbols-in-versions) needs real release number, not 'DUMMY'.

--   Framework is incomplete, as it covers autoconf, but not cmake.
+-   Framework is incomplete, as it covers autoconf, but not CMake.

 -   Check for available resources, although extensible, refers only to specific work in progress ([described